21 Jan 2019

 After you have prepared your interior doors you are now ready to begin painting them.
 If you haven’t already chosen your paint then you might be wondering what the difference is between each finish.
 Gloss is the highest sheen, satin is a mid-sheen finish and eggshell is the lowest sheen.
-The type of paint you choose will depend on whether you want light to reflect off your doors and is all down to preference.
-You do also get water based and solvent based paints, too.
-You should make sure that you get a matching paint and undercoat, so that they are both either water or solvent based.
+The type of paint you choose will depend on whether you want the light to reflect off your doors and is all down to preference.
+You do also get water-based and solvent-based paints, too.
+You should make sure that you get matching paint and undercoat so that they are both either water or solvent-based.

 Painting Interior Doors

 Once you have prepped your interior doors and decided on which kind of paint you are going with, you are now finally ready to actually paint your doors.
 In order to get a good finish, you should make sure that you apply broad strokes and apply the paint evenly.
 Follow these steps to painting your doors;

 Step 1: Apply Undercoat – use a good quality undercoat and primer to give your wooden doors a base coat.
 Allow them to dry fully before applying a topcoat.

 Step 2: Start Painting – apply broad strokes evenly across the door with either your wood brushes.
 You can also use paint rollers but these are better for a second coat.